robocup-logistics/rcll_status_board/README.md

 Install the required software, create a catkin workspace (see [create ROS catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)) and download the required ROS packages into the workspaces src folder.

-Adjust the llsf_msgs and protobuf_comm packages to your system.
+Adjust the llsf_msgs packages to your system.
 Therefore set the REFBOX_ROOT_DIR path variable in the CMakeLists.txt file to your refbox installation path.
 ```
 (in CMakeLists.txt)
 ...
 set(REFBOX_ROOT_DIR /home/username/llsf-refbox)
 ...
 ```
-Restart your system.
-For some reasons the refbox header files are just found by ROS build process after a restart of the system.

 Build your catkin workspace

 ```